Hydrospheredata/hydro-serving/docs/src/main/paradox/install/kubernetes.md

 - Docker Registry with pull/push access (if the built-in one is not used)

-Installation can be performed in a few ways:
+## Installation

+The following installation options are available.

-## Install using helm chart from repository
+### Helm chart from repository

 Add Serving to the repo.